joeldejesus1/libcbitcoin-perl/README.md

 ## DEBIAN INSTALLATION

 To compile a debian package, first install libccoin0, which is https://github.com/favioflamingo/picocoin.
-Once you compile and install the cbitcoin source package, go into the main directory and tyoe:
+Once you compile and install the cbitcoin source package, go into the main directory and type:
 ```bash
     dh_make -p libcbitcoin-perl_0.01 --createorig -l
     debuild -uc